-The horn meets the requirements of the USCG for sounding devices.
+This momentary switch activates a horn which meets the requirements of the USCG for sounding devices.
 A circuit breaker located above this switch provides over-current protection for this circuit.

-• Livewell
+Livewell

-This switch activates the livewell system.
+This switch activates the livewell pump and light.
 A circuit breaker located above this switch provides over-current protection for this circuit.